nkleinmann/Project-Wilder/README.md

 # Project-Wilder

 This website was a collaboration between Shawn Rather (Back End Developer (JS)), Michael McCosh (Front End Developer - UX/UI), and Nicole Kleinmann (Team Lead/Communication).
 We had specific roles, but also helped eachother out frequently throughout the development process.
 This website is designed for anyone who likes space.
-We used three APIs; [NASA's APOD (astronomy photo of the day)](https://api.nasa.gov/), [NASA's Mars Rover](ttps://api.nasa.gov/) and [hubblesite API](http://hubblesite.org/api/documentation).
+We used three APIs; [NASA's APOD (astronomy photo of the day)](https://api.nasa.gov/), [NASA's Mars Rover](ttps://api.nasa.gov/) and [SpaceX API](http://hubblesite.org/api/documentation).

 Parts of Website:
 1. User is presented with Search Results when website is open.